 Research estimates that if every child left primary school with the reading skills they need, our economy could be more than £32.1 billion bigger by 2025 .
 Many employers also face direct costs to their business and low literacy creates barriers to social mobility.

-Now in its third year, the Vision for Literacy Business Pledge calls on the UK business community to join the national literacy campaign and deliver tangible benefits to help close the literacy gap and boost social mobility.
-Launched by the National Literacy Forum with the support of KPMG in 2015, the Pledge has seen a 46% increase in the number of businesses committing their support over the past three years.
+Soon to enter its fourth year, the Vision for Literacy Business Pledge calls on UK businesses to join the national literacy campaign to help close the nation's literacy gap and boost social mobility.
+First established by the National Literacy Forum in 2015, with the support of KPMG, the Pledge has seen a 46% increase in the number of businesses committing their support.

-63 businesses have signed the pledge in 2018, with household names John Lewis, Clarks and Metro Bank joining businesses including Amazon, Facebook, KPMG, McDonald’s and the Premier League.
-Throughout the year, businesses will be supported to address the literacy problems that exist within their workforces, in the local communities where they have a presence, and on a national level.
+63 businesses signed the Pledge in 2018, with household names John Lewis, Clarks and Metro Bank joining businesses including Amazon, Facebook, KPMG, McDonald’s and the Premier League.
+Throughout the year, businesses have been supported to address literacy problems within their workforce, in the local communities where they work, and on a national level.
 Of the businesses who committed to the Pledge in 2018:

-Would you like to join the national literacy campaign?
+Would you like to join the national literacy campaign in 2019?